 - 2 drops food coloring (or more to get your desired color)

-If desired, add flavoring and coloring now.
+- If desired, add flavoring and coloring now.
 Use 3 teaspoons of any flavor extract you like for the whole batch.
 Or split up the fondant and use the proportional amount of flavoring.
-Add drops of food coloring to match the color.
+Add drops of food coloring to match the flavor.

-When fondant is cool enough to handle, spoon into a piping bag (or parchment bag).
-Either cut a medim-sized hole in the bottom of the bag and just squeeze, or you can put a metal cake decorating tip in the bottom of the bag for a little more control.
+- When fondant is cool enough to handle, spoon into a piping bag (or parchment bag).
+Either cut a medium-sized hole in the bottom of the bag and just squeeze, or you can put a metal cake decorating tip in the bottom of the bag for a little more control.

 Want some more yummy treats for Valentine’s Day?
 Try these!